Bhuvana102/Good-Reads/README.md

 # IBDB-Reviews
-This is the course project for CEN5035 aim to create a simple version of International Book Database.
-This project will create a web application with basic IMDB function including: Login, Signup, Show book reviews, etc.
+This is the course project for CEN5035 aim to create a simple version of Good Reads.
+This project will create a web application with basic Good Reads function including: Login, Signup, Show book reviews, etc.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.